 Spanair was born out of a unique collaboration between the Scandinavian Airlines System (SAS) and various Spanish organizations and began its journey as a charter carrier.

 In 1988, Spanair received its first scheduled airline license, marking an important milestone in its emergence as Spain’s largest airline.
-The following decade saw the airline’s significant development, resulting in the creation of an extensive route network connecting Spain with numerous European destinations.
+The following decade saw the airline’s significant development, creating an extensive route network connecting Spain with numerous European destinations.

 In 2003, Spanair joined the prestigious Star Alliance global alliance, allowing the airline to reach new heights.

-Facing financial difficulties in the early 2000s, Spanair experienced a turning point in 2009.
+Spanair experienced financial difficulties in the early 2000s, but a turning point came in 2009.
 Scandinavian Airlines cut its stake, resulting in the airline becoming an independent Spanish carrier.

-Unfortunately, Spanair’s closure in 2012 ended an entire era as the airline faced insurmountable financial difficulties and eventually ceased operations.
+Unfortunately, Spanair’s closure in 2012 ended an entire era.
+The airline faced insurmountable financial difficulties and eventually ceased operations.

 Meaning and History